This article was updated on July 7th, 2023

-At the start of 2018, the UAE introduced VAT at a rate of 5%.
+At the start of 2018, the UAE introduced Value Added Tax (VAT) at a rate of 5%.
 Initially, business owners were concerned with the impact this would have on their business.

-In 1973 the United Kingdom introduced value added tax, the Conservative Chancellor Lord Barber set a single VAT rate at (10%) on most goods and services.
-Today, VAT is the third largest source of government revenue, after income tax and national insurance (Creation comment: this does not look good for those hoping for a decreased VAT any time soon).
+In 1973, the United Kingdom introduced VAT, the Conservative Chancellor Lord Barber set a single VAT rate at (10%) on most goods and services.
+Today, VAT is the third largest source of government revenue, after income tax and national insurance.

 Businesses may choose to register even if their turnover is less than that amount.
 All registered businesses must charge VAT on the full sale price of the goods or services that they provide unless exempted or outside the VAT system.
 The default VAT rate is the standard rate, currently at 20%.
 Some goods and services are charged lower rates (reduced or zero).

 The below table displays the increase rate of VAT over the years.

 2010 – 2011